 With over 300 recorded bird species, Coffs Coast is a veritable bird lovers’ paradise.

 In Coffs Harbour, great places for bird watching are the North Coast Regional Botanic Garden, the Coffs Creek Walk and of course Muttonbird Island Nature Reserve, which is the largest and most significant breeding site for wedge-tailed shearwaters (muttonbirds) in NSW.
-Thousands of muttonbirds travel return from South-east Asia to their home on Muttonbird Island in late August every year to breed and raise their chicks over summer.
+Thousands of muttonbirds return from South-east Asia to their home on Muttonbird Island in late August to breed and raise their chicks over summer.
 Interpretive displays on the island explain the birds’ lifecycle and habits.